-Residence Hall Damage Fee
+Residence Hall Security Fee

-A \$50.00 damage fee (breakage deposit) per resident student, payable upon a student's initial registration, is charged.
+A \$100.00 security deposit per resident student, payable upon a student's initial registration, is charged.
 If damage to or loss of property is caused by the occupants of a specific room, those occupants will be billed for the damage or loss.
-If responsibility for the damage or loss cannot be determined, the cost of repairs or replacement will be billed to all occupants of the buildings on a prorata basis.
-If a student does not pay the bill for damages assessed against him/her, his/her deposit will be reduced by the amount of the bill.
-At the end of each year, non-returning students, upon request, will be refunded the unexpended balance of their damage fees.
-Returning students will be expected to pay, each semester, an amount sufficient to maintain their deposit at the \$50.00 level and also pay any charges for breakage in excess of \$50.00, which may have been assessed against them.
+If responsibility for the damage or loss cannot be determined, the cost of repairs or replacement will be billed to all occupants of the buildings on a pro-rata basis.
+At the end of each year, non-returning students, upon request, will be refunded the deposit.